 I finally decided to grow my locks out.
 What do ya know…Mark loves me in long hair so I’ve pretty much had to learn how to deal with it over the years.

-BUT for the past 5 years I’ve not just dealt with it, I’ve learned to embrace it.
+BUT for the past 5 years, I’ve not just learned to deal with curly hair, I’ve fully embraced my curls.

 I have found that there are really 2 things that make or break a curly head of hair.